 The AUPN Initiative has developed on many fronts; it is a living organisation of Procurement Professionals in the Higher Education Sector, continually reviewing and revising ways to add value.

 In August 2013 the AUPN launched its " Better Value Universities Initiative" which will drive AUPN activities from 2014-2016.

 Surveys are a continuing aspect of the AUPN to validate the directions of the AUPN initiatives and ensure all value propositions are aligned with all AUPN universities.

-Discounts have been negotiated for training, conferences and forums, available to all AUPN participating universities.
+Discounts have been negotiated for training, conferences and forums, available in 2013 to all AUPN participating universities.

-The Procurement Capabilities Standing Committee has made possible funding for Training and Development opportunities for 2011 through 2013.
+Through HES and the Procurement Capabilities Standing Committee funding was provided for Training and Development opportunities for an initial 3-year periodn from 2011 to 2013.

 AUPN workshops are made available as needs arise and offer fully interactive discussions and case studies.

 The National Conference for the university sector is held each year in July/August.
 The AUPN participates fully in the conference, providing an opportunity for the universities to come together, share streamed procurement events and meet with suppliers in the Exhibition hall.